linux-china/jenv/README.md

     $ jenv install maven 3.0.5
 In your terminal, input mvn --version to check the installation.

-If you want to list installed candidates, please use:
+If you want to list all installed candidates, please use following command.

     $ jenv ls